droundy/fac/web/file-format.md

    rules are only built if they are needed to build another target, or if they are explicitly requested.
 Optional rules enable you to specify a large number of rules and only have what is needed built.
+   Optional rules should always specify at least one output file, or they will never be built.

 3. Output specifications beginning with `"> "` followed by the name of the file that is output.
 There is no escaping performed, and only